trans-travel/trans-travel/us/fl.md

 implications for families with children and transgender family members, should children enter Florida's jurisdiction, although it is not yet (or proposed to be under pending legislation) legally considered child abuse.

-Florida legislators have proposed the use of state courts to adjust custody agreements in the event of gender transition of a child.
-These bills have not passed but are currently pending (May 3, 2023).
+Florida's youth care ban also allows the Florida courts to have emergency jurisdiction over a child if "it is necessary in an emergency to protect the child because the child has been subjected to or is threatened with being subjected to sex-reassignemnt prescriptions or procedures," similar to how the courts have jurisdiction over abuse.

 ## Non-discrimination Law

  * Florida non-discrimination law does not include LGBT people
  * Some Florida municipalities do have non-discrimination laws that include trans people.
- * If signed, 2023 H1069 is signed by the Governor, public school (K12)
-   employees will not be able to be disciplined for using pronouns and titles associated a trans person's sex assigned at birth.
+ * Public school (K12) employees will not be able to be disciplined after July 1, 2023 for using pronouns and titles associated a trans person's sex assigned at birth.

 ## Public Accommodations

  * Public accommodation access is not protected for trans people in Florida.
- * There is currently (May 3, 2023) no "bathroom law" in Florida, however legislation is proceeding which would create a bathroom law in Florida (2023 H1521) that, if passed, would take effect on July 1, 2023.
+ * There is a "bathroom law" in Florida that takes effect on July 1, 2023.
    This would make it a crime to use a bathroom in government facilities (any level of government) not associated with your assigned sex at birth, if anyone objected to your presence and you